 The Regional Planning strategy targets the promotion of equitable smart-growth principles in land use and transportation planning processes and their implementation.
 Grants will support: 1) technical assistance - including research, consulting, mediation, facilitation, legal counseling and other professional assistance; 2) community outreach and convening - capacity and tools needed to engage residents of color, recent immigrants and low-income residents in planning decisions; 3) education - of community-based organization staff and/or of community members, on how the local planning process works, with an emphasis on effective intervention points and methods; 4) advocacy - education of public officials and other decision makers of the benefits of equitable smart-growth and transit-oriented development; and 5) communications training - including how to work with the media.

 The foundation administers a variety of scholarship programs to high school, community college and university students.
 The majority are designated for current or former residents of San Mateo and Santa Clara counties.
 All scholarships have been established by generous local individuals, corporations or organizations to assist students with their educational pursuits.
 Each scholarship has its own unique set of eligibility requirements, such as financial need and minimum cumulative GPA as well as awards for specific areas of study.
-Scholarship amounts vary between $500 and $15,000.
-See web site for additional information
+See web site for additional information.
+The SVCF is committed to nurturing students on their path to higher education and careers

 Grants to Individuals Program